EarlGlynn/Kansas-Voter-Registration-File/README.md

 ## Metadata

+File:  **Kansas-Field-Length-Summary-yyyy-mm-dd-Edited.xlsx**

 Descriptive stats about each data field (treated as character strings), including:

 * field width quantiles

-* number of missign values
+* number of missing values

 * number of unique values

-* number of counties using the filed
+* number of counties using the field

-**Kansas-Field-Length-Summary-yyyy-mm-dd-Edited.xlsx**
+The `cde_name_title` field is missing for over 2 million voters but is defined for some in 70 counties.

+The `text_res_carrier_rte` is missing for over 2 million voters but is defined for some in 30 counties.

+School district `district_sd` is not defined for 332 voters.

 ## Descriptive summary stats by region

+**Files**

+* State:  Kansas-Counts-State-yyyy-mm-dd.xlsx

+* County:  Kansas-Counts-County-yyyy-mm-dd.xlsx

+* Precinct: Kansas-Counts-Precinct-yyyy-mm-dd.xlsx

 Stats include